uvegege/SmithChart.jl/README.md

 # SmithChart

 A Julia library for creating interactive Smith charts using Makie.jl.
-This project originated as an exploration of the interactive possibilities that Makie.jl offers.
+This project originated as an exploration of the interactive possibilities that Makie offers.

+**Note**: Certain visual details of the Smith Chart may require further refinement to enhance aesthetic and overall visual quality.

 **Note**: Some of the features are experimental.
 They might not function fully as expected or could be subject to changes in future versions.

 **Note**: It is possible that currently there are too many keywords.
 Options are being considered to simplify some aspects.

-**Note**: Certain visual details of the Smith Chart may require further refinement to enhance aesthetic and overall visual quality.

 ## Usage